iOHYES/CreditScore/README.md

 ### Utility:
 1.  **CSConstants** – responsible for maintaining the constants used in app.
-2.  **Types** - contains enum types used in app to specify https methodType and APIs result(success/failure).
+2.  **Types** - contains enum types used in app to specify https method type and APIs result(success/failure).

 ### Other:
-1.  **CreditReportDelegate** - protocol to notify when the score data is available.(Notify Success or Failure)
+1.  **CreditReportDelegate** - protocol to notify when the score data is available.
+(Notify Success or Failure)

 ## Unit Testing:
 Apples **XCTest framework** is used to write the unit tests and UI tests for the application.